Shared Memory Pipelined Parareal: Introduction

+Computational science faces a variety of challenges stemming from the massive increase in parallelism in state-of-the-art high-performance computing systems.
+One important requirement is the development of new and inherently parallel numerical methods.
+Parallel-in-time integration has been identified as a promising direction of research for the parallelisation of the solution of initial value problems~\cite{DongarraEtAl2014}.

-Parareal's iterates between an expensive fine integrator run in parallel and a cheap coarse method which runs in serial and propagates corrections forward in time.
-While the unavoidable serial part limits parallel efficiency according to Amdahl's law, some improvements are possible by using a so-called \emph{pipelined} implementation~\cite{Aubanel2011,Minion2010}.
+Probably the most widely studied and used parallel-in-time method is Parareal~\cite{LionsEtAl2001}, but see M. Gander's overview for a discussion of a variety of other methods~\cite{Gander2015_Review}.
+Parareal iterates between an expensive fine integrator run in parallel and a cheap coarse method which runs in serial and propagates corrections forward in time.
+While the unavoidable serial part limits parallel efficiency according to Amdahl's law, some of its cost can be hidden by using a so-called \emph{pipelined} implementation~\cite{Aubanel2011,Minion2010}.
 Pipelining reduces the effective cost of the serial correction step in Parareal and therefore improves speedup.
 Even more optimisation is possible by using an event-based approach~\cite{BerryEtAl2012}, but this requires a suitable execution framework that is not available on all machines.

-In contrast, pipelining comes naturally when implementing Parareal in MPI.
-It is, however, not straightforward in OpenMP and so far no shared memory version of Parareal with pipelining has been described.
-Studies therefore use almost exclusively MPI to implement Parareal and the very few using OpenMP implementations of Parareal use only the non-pipelined version~\cite{RuprechtKrause2012,RuprechtKrause2014_DDM}.
+Pipelining happens automatically when implementing Parareal in MPI but it is not straightforward in OpenMP and so far no shared memory version of Parareal with pipelining has been described.
+Previous studies almost exclusively used MPI to implement Parareal and the very few using OpenMP considered only the non-pipelined version~\cite{RuprechtKrause2014_DDM}.
 However, using shared memory can have advantages, since it avoids e.g. the need to allocate buffers for message passing.
-The disadvantage is that naturally OpenMP is limited to a shared memory unit, typically a single compute node.
-Since Parareal's convergence tends to deteriorate of too many parallel time slices are computed~\cite{GanderVandewalle2007_SISC} and given the trend to compute nodes with large numbers of cores, shared memory implementations might nevertheless be an attractive choice - as long as the benefit from pipelining does not have to be relinquished.
+The disadvantage is that naturally OpenMP is limited to a shared memory unit.
+Since convergence of Parareal tends to deteriorate if too many parallel time slices are computed~\cite{GanderVandewalle2007_SISC} and given the trend to ``fat'' compute nodes with large numbers of cores, shared memory Parareal might nevertheless be an attractive choice.
+It could be useful, e.g., for simulations of power grids and other applications where comparatively small systems of differential(-algebraic) equations have to be solved faster than real-time~\cite{LecouvezEtAl2016}.
+This paper introduces an OpenMP-based version of pipelined Parareal and compares it to a standard MPI-based implementation.
+It relies on standard features like parallelised loops, following a fork-join paradigm, while leaving the investigation of more recent OpenMP features providing task-base parallelism~\cite{openmp_tasks} for future work.